ryan-gorzek/boxPlot/README.md

 - Specify `groupSize` to define factorial structures
 - Use `labelGroups` to show one label per group
 - Automatically handles spacing and alignment
+- Works seamlessly with both vertical and horizontal orientations

 ### Smart Defaults